cianphillips/workday-tdaccess-tools/README.md

 The __check_file.sh__ script verifies the above and attempts to fix any problems.
 It takes the filename of the file to be checked as an argument. (e.g., check_file.sh ISR_to_check) __WARNING: it does *not* create a backup of the file before making changes__.

 __Next:__
-1. Script(s) that we use to download the files from DOE and prep them for Workday to pick up.
+1. Instructions for adding to cron
-2. Instructions for adding to cron
+2. Add logic to split multiple reports downloaded into a single file into separate files consumable by Workday.